Tim275/Tim275/README.md

 ### :notebook_with_decorative_cover: Projects

-Welcome to my portfolio, [here](https://github.com/Tim275/Portfolio-Summary) is a Overview about my projects.
+Welcome to my portfolio, [here](https://github.com/Tim275/Portfolio-Summary) is a Overview about my actual projects.

 ### 🔨 Languages and Tools: